rgleme/twitter-api/README.md

 # TWITTER API
-This API collects infos about hashtags and users from twitter
+This App collects infos about hashtags and users from twitter, stores in a DataBase and shows in a webserver hosted by Flask

 ## Prerequisites
 - Softwares\